 Curiosity

-This section presents historical apparatuses that play with the pleasure of looking and the deception of perception, such as peep-boxes, anamorphoses, and kaleidoscopes.
-Visitors to the exhibition are invited to use models to understand how the apparatuses work: Mirrors are used to decode the distorted images of anamorphoses, a peep-box reveals how transparent images are transformed, and a night view is created from a day view by cleverly directing the light.
+This section presents historical apparatuses that play with the pleasures and deceptions of viewing, such as peep-boxes, anamorphoses, and kaleidoscopes.
+Visitors are invited to use models to understand how these devices work: Mirrors are used to decipher the distorted images of anamorphoses.
+A peek into the peep-box reveals how transparent images are transformed and how a night view is created from a day view by cleverly directing the light.

 Movement

-Long before the advent of film, devices such as the phénakisticope, the zoetrope, and the flip book were used to create moving images.
-The exhibition explains why people see continuous movement in a sequence of still images.
-Visitors will experience these marvelous inventions first-hand.
+Long before the advent of movies, the phenakistiscope, the zoetrope, and the flip book were used to create moving images.
+In the exhibition, these devices are used to explain how humans perceive continuous motion when viewing still images.
+Visitors can experience these marvelous inventions first hand.

 Recording

-The Camera Obscura is considered to be the first device that made it possible to create an image of reality.
-With the invention of photography, it finally became possible to fix an image permanently.
+The Camera Obscura is considered to be the first device that allowed us to create an image of reality.
+From there, with the invention of photography, it was then finally possible to fix an image permanently.

 Projection

-Here we focus on creating images using light and present the magic lantern as the most important projection medium of the 18th and 19th centuries.
-Highlights of this part of the permanent exhibition include a restored, over 200-year-old hand-painted lantern and a digital projection of historic lantern slides.
-Become a projectionist yourself!
+The focus here is on the creation of images from light and the magic lantern as the most important projection medium of the 18th and 19th centuries.
+Highlights of this part of the permanent exhibition include a restored, over 200-year-old hand-painted lantern and a digital projection of historic lantern images.
+We invite visitors to become projectionists themselves!

-This section focuses on the last few years before the advent of film and introduces you to the various inventors such as Etienne-Jules Marey and the Lumière brothers and their experiments in the creation of moving images.
-The original Cinématographe Lumière is complemented by a replica that allows visitors to understand the sophistication of this first working film projector.
+We focus on the last years before the advent of film, introducing you to the various inventors such as Etienne-Jules Marey or the Lumière brothers and their experiments in creating moving images.
+The original Cinématographe Lumière is accompanied by a replica, which will allow visitors to appreciate the ingenuity of this first working film projector.

 Cinema

-The highlight and conclusion of the first part of the permanent exhibition is a small cinema that presents the inventiveness and visual diversity of early film in two short programs.
-In addition to well-known classics such as the films of the Lumière brothers, we also show rarities and curiosities from the archives that are rarely shown to the public, including the first film made in Frankfurt am Main.
+The highlight and conclusion of the first part of the permanent exhibition is a small cinema that showcases the inventiveness and visual diversity of early film in two short programs.
+In addition to well-known classics such as the films of the Lumière brothers, the exhibition also includes rarities and curiosities from the archives that are rarely shown to the public, among them the first film ever made in Frankfurt am Main.

 Cinematic Storytelling